 It helps to know your Seattle to Portland train city-code jargon and options

 Just like buying an airline ticket, the world of travel assigns a three letter code to every train station or other place to access transportation (like the Victoria Clipper Ferry Dock on Seattle’s waterfront).
 In the case of Portland (PDX) and Seattle (SEA), both the airport code and the train station codes are the same.
-But in reality, the airports are 10 miles away from the Amtrak Stations — and both are easily connected via public transportation.
+But in reality, the airports are over 10 miles away from the Amtrak Stations — and both are easily connected via light rail public transportation.

 The Amtrak booking portal can be somewhat confusing and frustrating if you’re not sure which city code to enter.
 For example, if you just type in “Seattle” you’ll get about five to six options, and it’ll matter how the schedule options return — since there are bus and boat services offered in conjunction with Amtrak.
 Using SEA and PDX will save time and ensure you’re searching for an actual train ride.
 It’s faster to enter them in ALL CAPS.
 Also note that there is a Vancouver, Washington (VAN), which is very different from Vancouver, British Columbia, in Canada (VAC).